netbox-community/go-netbox/docs/WritableAggregateRequest.md

 ### NewWritableAggregateRequest

-`func NewWritableAggregateRequest(prefix string, rir int32, ) *WritableAggregateRequest`
+`func NewWritableAggregateRequest(prefix string, rir RIRRequest, ) *WritableAggregateRequest`

 NewWritableAggregateRequest instantiates a new WritableAggregateRequest object This constructor will assign default values to properties that have it defined,